Vinayreddysuram/twitter_api_go/README.md

 - **Post a Tweet**: Allows users to post a new tweet with a specified text.
 - **Delete a Tweet**: Allows users to delete a tweet by providing its ID.
-- **Error Handling**: Includes robust error handling for various API responses, such as unauthorized access, rate limits, and tweet not found errors.
+- **Error Handling**: Includes  error handling for various API responses, such as unauthorized access, rate limits, and tweet not found errors.

 ## Prerequisites